JuniorMelo1997/WishLib---Backend/README.md

 # What to (books)
-[] Books can be added by user (create book)
+[] There's a books database
-[] Books have title, author, year, genre, description, edition?
+[] Books have title, author, genre, description, edition?
 [] Books must have a "already readed" flag.